tommybobbins/super-dollop/cloudformation.md

 - Users don't need permissions, only permissions to access Service Catalog.
 - Underlying Service Catalog needs a Role and a Policy to allow it to launch resources.

+# CloudFormation and Autoscaling groups

+You can add an ````UpdatePolicy```` attribute to your stack to perform rolling updates (or replace the group) when a change has been made to the group.
+Alternatively, you can force a rolling update on your instances at any time after updating the stack by starting an instance refresh.

+To specify how AWS CloudFormation handles rolling updates for an Auto Scaling group, use the ````AutoScalingRollingUpdate ```` policy.
+Rolling updates enable you to specify whether AWS CloudFormation updates instances that are in an Auto Scaling group in batches or all at once.
+For example, suppose you have updated the MaxBatchSize in your stack template’s UpdatePolicy from 1 to 10.
+This allows you to perform updates without causing downtime to your currently running application.